 In order to frame it properly, we knew we needed to remove the canvas from the warped, out of square stretchers and re-stretch it properly.
 Because the canvas was in such a fragile state, it was likely that the pulling and tightening of the re-stretching process would further damage the rigid cracked canvas.

 We recommended that some work be done to the painting before we framed it: both for aesthetic and preservation reasons.
 The painting needed to be re-lined (a new piece of canvas affixed behind the old canvas to stabilize it) and the cracks needed to be fixed.

 The customer was unsure if restoring the painting might reduce its future value.
-Although this is sometimes a valid concern, the answer in this case was that it would actually INCREASE the value because this piece was only going to get worse if nothing was done to it.
+Although this is sometimes a valid concern with lightly damaged pieces, the answer in this case was that it would actually INCREASE the value because this piece was only going to get worse if nothing was done to it.